 Kenya is an outstanding choice - relatively compact (for Africa) it is easy to get to with an 8 hour direct flight from the UK and offers diverse landscapes, warm hospitality and a fabulous density and diversity of wildlife.
 Kenya excels when it comes to conservation and you can enjoy behind-the-scenes conservation visits from walking with the anti-poaching dog squads to visiting an elephant rehabilitation and release centre.
-You can choose to fly-in or drive-in (private vehicles and driver/guides available) - with children we prefer to maximise time on safari and to fly-in but the choice is yours.
+With children we prefer to maximise time on safari and to fly-in to one or two different locations.
 A combination of the Masai Mara and the coast is an absolute classic.
-The wilds of Laikipia is another excellent destination worth consideration.
+The wilds of Laikipia is another excellent destination worth consideration for families.
 We work with several camps/lodges offering excellent family tents/rooms.
 A fully staffed beach house (villa) is a fun option at the coast.

 In Tanzania, there are many iconic destinations for you to visit.
-The Northern Circuit (Serengeti, Ngorongoro Crater, Manyara, Tarangire) lends itself to discovery on one of our private drive-in safaris - your family travels in their own 4x4 safari vehicle with a driver/guide.
-The Spice Islands of Zanzibar, Pemba and Mafia offer the perfect extension to a safari.
+One or two of the Northern Circuit parks (Serengeti, Ngorongoro Crater, Manyara, Tarangire) combined with one of the Spice Islands (Zanzibar, Pemba and Mafia) is a family classic.

 As your children grow, you can be even more adventurous with your activities – teenage children love the chance to try out a safari by mokoro, a traditional dug-out canoe, or to experience the suspense of a night drive in private concessions.
 Tracking, with a expert guide, is also possible and a great activity for older children.
 Being older and more independent means you have more choice when selecting lodges and camps too – you might consider splitting the family up across two tents rather than all sharing one family tent or room for example.
 Both Ker & Downey Camps and Desert & Delta Camps, among others, offer family friendly units where you can be accommodated together if you like.
 Victoria Falls makes an excellent extension to a safari in Botswana.